 If NDA breach occurs, the party responsible for the breach could be sued by the other party for damages, be compelled to reimburse the other party for profits lost, or be considered to be in contempt of court, which might bring on criminal charges.
 If you feel an NDA has been breached against you, you may want to consult a lawyer as to what your next steps should be.

 If you need help understanding NDA contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.